Mohammedvaraliya/BSC-Computer-Science-Coursework/BSC CS/SY/SEM-4/Theory Of Computation/Practical 06/README.md

     initial_state variable: This is the initial state of the DFA.
 In this case, it is set to "A".

     final_state set: This is a set of all final states of the DFA.
-In this case, it contains the states "A" and "B".
+In this case, it contains the states "A".

     check_string function: This function takes a string as input and returns a boolean indicating whether the input string is accepted by the DFA.
 The function uses the transition function defined in the states dictionary to